 If multiple baths are given, they must all be either fermionic or bosonic baths.

-max_depth [int] The maximum depth of the heirarchy (i.e. the maximum number of bath exponent "excitations" to retain).

-options [qutip.solver.Options] Generic solver options.
+- max_depth [int] The maximum depth of the heirarchy (i.e. the maximum number of bath exponent "excitations" to retain). - options [dict, optional] Generic solver options.
 If set to None the default options will be used.
+Keyword only.
+Default: None.